Tony-smile/Tony-smile/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-ð¬Goal-oriented and highly motivated penultimate Pharmacy student passionate about back-end engineering.
-Highly motivated about website and application development and currently a member of Google Developer Student Clubs (GDSC) UNN.
+:dart::traffic_light:Goal-oriented and highly motivated penultimate :pill:👍:syringe::stethoscope: student passionate about back-end engineering.
+Highly motivated about website and application development and currently a member of @Google Developer Student Clubs (GDSC) UNN.

- 💻I'm  recently on Zuri Scholarship. learning Full-stack Development.
+ 💻I'm  recently on @Zuri Scholarship. learning Full-stack Development.

- I'm also an active member of numerous developer communities like Techniverse, Ingressive For Good, DevCareer Africa, Zuri, BlockChain UNN.
+ :gemini:I'm also an active member of numerous developer communities like @Techniverse, @Ingressive For Good, @DevCareer Africa, @Zuri, @BlockChain UNN.

-🌍 I'm based in Enugu, Enugu State, Nigeria.
+🌍 I'm based in Enugu, Enugu State,     :nigeria:Nigeria.

 📧You can contact me at anthonyugwuja.dev@gmail.com.

-:handshake: I'm open to collaborating on HTML, CSS, JavaScript (React and Nodejs) and Python(Django) projects!
+:handshake: I'm open to collaborating on HTML, CSS, JavaScript (:atom_symbol:React and :blue_heart:Nodejs) and :yellow_heart:Python(Django) projects:infinity:!